Land Acquisition Loans in Boston, MA in Boston, MA

 How long do I have to develop the land?

-Initial loan terms typically range from 12-36 months depending on the site's development status and entitlement requirements.
-Raw land needing extensive permitting work may warrant longer initial terms, while shovel-ready sites may have shorter timelines.
-Extension options are usually available for additional fees if development is delayed.
-We work with borrowers to set realistic timelines based on specific site conditions and intended use.
+Initial terms typically range from 12 to 36 months depending on the site's entitlement status and the realistic development timeline.
+Raw land in a complex permitting environment may warrant longer initial terms.
+Entitled, shovel-ready sites may have shorter timelines.
+Extension options are built in as standard features, exercisable when development is making documented progress.
+We set timelines based on site realities, not arbitrary bank hold period policies.

-Can I get a land loan if I don't plan to develop immediately?
+Can I get a land loan if I do not plan to develop immediately?

-Yes, we provide land banking loans for investors acquiring sites for future development or speculation.
-These loans acknowledge that value appreciation and market timing may justify extended holding periods before development.
-Land banking loans typically require stronger borrower financials and larger equity contributions given the extended timeline and lack of near-term cash flow.
-We evaluate land banking opportunities based on location fundamentals, market trends, and the investor's overall portfolio and financial capacity.
+Yes.
+We provide land banking loans for investors acquiring sites for strategic future development.
+These loans acknowledge that value appreciation, zoning changes, or market timing may justify extended holding periods.
+Land banking loans typically require stronger borrower liquidity and larger equity contributions given the extended non-income-producing timeline.
+We evaluate each land banking request on the specific site's location quality and the investor's financial capacity to carry it.

 What due diligence is required before closing a land loan?